-The act provides that, when a juvenile court judge issues an order that classifies a delinquent child a juvenile offender registrant and specifies that the child has a duty to comply with the requirements of the SORN Law, upon completion of the disposition of that child made for the sexually oriented offense or the child-victim oriented offense on which the juvenile offender registrant order was based, the judge or the judge's successor in office is required to conduct a hearing to review the effectiveness of the disposition and of any treatment provided for the child, to determine the risks that the child might re-offend, to determine whether the prior classification of the child as a juvenile offender registrant should be continued or terminated as described below, and, generally, to determine whether its prior determination made at the hearing held pursuant to R.C.
-2152.831 as to whether the child is a tier I, II, or III sex offender/child-victim offender should be continued or modified as described below.
-Upon completion of the hearing, the judge, in the judge's discretion and after consideration of all relevant factors, including, but not limited to, the factors described above in the last paragraph of 'Discretionary classification at time of disposition or release, if no prior mandatory classification " must do one of the following, as applicable (R.C.
-2152.84):
+The bill provides that, when a juvenile court judge issues an order that classifies a delinquent child a juvenile offender registrant and specifies that the child has a duty to comply with the requirements of the SORN Law, upon completion of the disposition of that child made for the sexually oriented offense or the child-victim oriented offense on which the juvenile offender registrant order was based, the judge or the judge's successor in office is required to conduct a hearing to review the effectiveness of the disposition and of any treatment provided for the child, to determine the risks that the child might re-offend, to determine whether the prior classification of the child as a juvenile offender registrant should be continued or terminated as described below, and, generally, to determine whether its prior determination made at the hearing held pursuant to R.C.
+2152.831 as to whether the child is a tier I sex offender/child-victim offender. a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender should be continued or modified as described below.
+The court is prohibited from considering at the hearing whether to continue or modify the tier classification of the child if federal law requires that the child be classified in a particular tier based on the offense committed; in such a case, the tier classification for the child must be determined solely by reference to the definitions of tier I sex offender/child-victim offender, tier II sex offender/childvictim offender, and tier III sex offender/child-victim offender set forth in R.C.
+2950.01.
+Upon completion of the hearing, the judge, in the judge's discretion and after consideration of all relevant factors, including, but not limited to, the factors described above in the last paragraph of 'Discretionary classification at time of disposition or release, if no prior mandatory classification" and the factors described above in "Juvenile court determination of tier classification of a juvenile offender registrant," must do one of the following, as applicable: